 There’s not a lot of space to make a wrong move on the rock.
 This girl takes a photo of her other half standing on the edge.

-The hike is worth the views but I definitely wouldn’t recommend walking right over to the edge of Hanging Rock.
+This Blue Mountains walk is worth the views but I definitely wouldn’t recommend walking right over to the edge of Hanging Rock.

 Have you done this hike?
 Let me know your thoughts on it below.